g3rv4/FakeRelay/README.md

 FakeRelay is a tool for Mastodon admins to load statuses into their instances.

+More importantly, FakeRelay is NOT:

+* A relay.
+Even if from Mastodon's point of view it is a relay, if multiple instances are connected to it *it won't* share their posts.
+* A scraper.
+FakeRelay receives a post's url and sends that to the registered instance.

 ## Why is it needed?

-If you're on a small or solo instance, following a hashtag doesn't provide a lot of value.
-This is because you'll only see stuff that's on the instance's federated timeline... but if you're the only user, the federated timeline is the same as your timeline.

-Discovering what to index isn't hard (I'm hitting big instances' `/tags/{interestingTag}.json` routes to fetch the content I want), but telling my instance that I want to bring over a toot isn't straightforward.
+If you're an admin of an instance, it's not really that easy to tell it "hey, index this post!".
 One thing any user can do is hit the `/api/v2/search` endpoint using `resolve=true`.
-That does accomplish the goal of fetching the status, but it's a synchronous call so it can take some seconds.
+That does accomplish the goal of fetching the post, but it's a synchronous call so it can take some seconds.

-This project uses the ActivityPub `/inbox` endpoint as if it were a relay.
+FakeRelay exposes an API to use the ActivityPub `/inbox` endpoint as if it were a relay.
 And then, the request is queued and eventually processed.

+## What can I use it for?

+I use it to load content with #hashtags I care about.
+How? well, that's a separate project: [GetMoarFediverse](https://github.com/g3rv4/GetMoarFediverse).

+Other people have built other things on top of FakeRelay:

+* Abhinav Sarkar wrote [an article](https://notes.abhinavsarkar.net/2022/fake-relay) showing how you can achieve something similar to GetMoarFediverse in Python
+* Raynor built [Fake Firehose](https://github.com/raynormast/fake-firehose), a tool that streams content from other instances and pushes that to FakeRelay.

 ## How can I use it?

 ### You need to get an api key

 Ask the operator for an api key.
 If you want an api key for fakerelay.gervas.io, I'm `@g3rv4@mastodonte.tech`.
 Send me a toot with your instance domain and I'll get you one.
 The API key will be associated with your domain.

+I'm hosting this behind Cloudflare Workers.
+So if you have a lot of traffic, I'll ask you to run it on your infrastructure :)

 ### Add the relay to your instance